 Subscribe & Review in iTunes

 Have you subscribed yet to the Flying Free podcast?
 If not, why not do that today?
 It’s easy!
 Click here to subscribe in iTunes!

 If you’ve got a few extra seconds, I’d love it if you left us a review over on iTunes, too.
 Those reviews help other people find this podcast and they’re also fun to read!
 Just click here to review, select “Ratings and Reviews” and “Write a Review” and let me know what you like best about this podcast.
 Thank you!

 Can Christians be Narcissists?
 [Transcript]

 DAVE: We have eight sons.
-I think the oldest is 42 and the youngest is 23.
+I think the oldest is forty-two and the youngest is twenty-three.
 We used to tell people (and anyone with a big family probably understands this) when they’d say, “How old are your kids?” we would say, “Pick an age.”

 DAVE: And all their names start with “J” which just drove people nuts.